rantahar/introduction-to-mpi/_episodes/10-profiling.md

 ### Trace Analysis

-Let's now run the application with the full trace using the `-t` flag
+Let's now run the application with the full trace using the `-t` flag:
 ~~~
 scalasca -analyze -t mpirun -n 2 poisson
 ~~~
 {: .source .language-bash}
-And examine the results written to the `scorep_poisson_2_trace` directory
+And examine the results written to the `scorep_poisson_2_trace` directory:
 ~~~
 scalasca -examine scorep_poisson_2_trace
 ~~~